comp110-lytle/comp110/site/cqs/conditionals.md

 For this challenge question, you are going to be writing a simple number guessing game!

+First, let's create a folder for your challenge questions.
+Right click in your workspace files and click "New Folder...".
+Name that folder "CQs".

-First, right click on your "CQs" folder and select "New File...".
+Next, right click on your "CQs" folder and select "New File...".
 Name this file `cq00_conditionals.py`.

 Make sure to initialize your file with a docstring and `__author__` variable!